leoyoon17/CMPUT-412-Competition-1/README.md

 bridge = CvBridge()
 ```

 To actually track a moving target, the concept of Optical Flow was utilized (the pattern of apparnet motion of image objects between two consecutive frames caused by the movement of object or camera.
-Its good to note that the cv2 library comes with with code to easily utilize optical flow to track targets.
+Its good to note that the cv2 library comes with with code to easily incorporate optical flow to track targets.

 ![Optical Flow](https://docs.opencv.org/3.3.1/optical_flow_basic1.jpg)